TU/e Health Tech Fund

 In the Netherlands, 6.9% of children were born prematurely (<37 weeks) in 2020.
 Worldwide, this percentage is 11%.
 These babies need to be monitored and supported in their development.
 But that prevents bonding with the mother and their environment is crowded and often too well-lit for their health.
 As a result, these children start life with an additional hurdle: disrupted sleep rhythms.
 That takes years to recover, and it disrupts weight gain and neural development.

 Currently, we measure sleep patterns with EEG measurements or polysomnography that can only take place in specialized clinical settings.
 But recent studies show that measuring movement is an excellent alternative.
-Beatrijs van der Hout is a medical engineer in the Fundamental Perinatology Research Group.
+Carola van Pul, professor TU/e and clinical phfysicist in the Fundamental Perinatology Research Group of Máxima Medical Centre.
 She is working on a fiberglass mat that accurately records movements and relays the results to medical professionals.
 Initial test results are promising, but more research is needed to make it suitable for home use.

 Cardiac monitoring of newborns prevents thousands of deaths